The Future of AI Keyboards

 Yes!
 Today's advanced AI keyboards can handle multilingual typing remarkably well.
 They can detect language switching mid-sentence, maintain appropriate suggestions across languages, and even offer translation features.
 This capability has improved dramatically in recent years and is particularly useful for bilingual or multilingual users.

-How much battery do AI keyboards use?
+How much battery do AI keyboards use in 2026?

 Are AI keyboards accessible for people with disabilities?